AdobeDocs/control-panel.en/help/instances-settings/using/external-accounts.md

 1. Click **[!UICONTROL Save]** to confirm.

+Once the MID/RT instance URL is validated, you can access Control Panel main capabilities.

-Your instance is now connected to the Control Panel.
-You can remove or deactivate a connection at any time by selecting it from the list.
+You can remove or deactivate a MID/RT instance URL at any time by selecting it from the list.

 ![](assets/external-account-edit.png)